sbarthelemy/arboris-python/doc/simulation.rst

 ==============================================

-The :meth:`~arboris.core.World.update_controllers` method completes the model with "actuation" forces provide by the controllers.
+The :meth:`~arboris.core.World.update_controllers` method completes the model with "actuation" forces provided by the controllers.
 Actuation is here taken in a broaden meaning and may actually include weight (from :class:`arboris.controllers.WeightController`).